disbr007/planet_tools/readme.md

         logger = create_logger('lib.db', 'sh', 'INFO')
         logger = create_logger('lib.db', 'fh', 'DEBUG', filename='lib.db.log')
         ```

+* `lib.constants`: Constant string variables, including database and table
+names, field names, keys in configuration files, etc. Generally, if the string
+variable/constant is used in more than one script, it *should* be in this file.
+Other string variables, like argparse defaults, that are only used in one place
+are at the top of their respective scripts.

 * `lib.lib`: General purpose functions.
 Highlights:
     * read configuration file